gokul555466/thoothu_love_messenger/README.md

 5. **Success**: User sees confirmation page
 6. **Admin Panel**: View all submissions via admin panel

-## Viewing Submitted Data

-### Method 1: Admin Panel (Recommended)
-1. Go to the form page
-2. Click "Admin Panel" link below the main heading
-3. View all submissions with detailed information
-4. Export data to CSV if needed

-### Method 2: Browser Console
-1. Open Developer Tools (F12)
-2. Go to Console tab
-3. Submit a form to see the logged data
+## How to View User Details

-### Method 3: Email Notifications
+### Method 1: Email Notifications (Primary)
-- All form submissions are automatically sent to gokulsrg3@gmail.com
+- Every form submission sends an email to `gokulsrg3@gmail.com`
 - Check your email inbox for new love message notifications
+- Each email contains all the form details formatted nicely

+### Method 2: Browser Console (For Testing)
+- Open Developer Tools (F12)
+- Go to Console tab
+- Submit a form to see the logged data
+- Data is also saved to localStorage as backup

-## Email Template
+## Email Content

 The application sends beautifully formatted HTML emails containing:
 - Sender details (name, phone, gender)